MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![](images/2D-Slate-Interaction-720px.jpg)<br>

 ## 3D Object Manipulation
 There are two ways for users to manipulate 3D object.
+### Affordance Based Manipulation
-The first one is Affordance Based Manipulation, which is to manipulate the 3D object through bounding box and the manipulation affordances around it.
+It is a way for users to manipulate the 3D object through bounding box and the manipulation affordances around it.
 As soon as a user's hand is close to a 3D object, the bounding box and the nearest affordance are revealed.
 Users can grab the bounding box to move the whole object, the edge affordances to rotate and the coner affordances to scale uniformly.
+### Non-affordance Based Manipulation
-The second one is Non-affordance Based Manipulation, where no affordance is attached to the bounding box.
+In this mechanisom, no affordance is attached to the bounding box.
 Users can only reveal the bounding box, then directly interact with it.
 If the bounding box is grabbed with one hand, the translation and rotation of the object are associated to motion and orientation of the hand.
 When the object is grabbed with two hands, users can translate, scale and rotate it according to relative motions of two hands.

 For manipulation requires precision, we recommend afforance based manipulation, providing high level of granularity.
 For flexible manipulation, non-affordance manipulation will be a good choice, offering users instant and playful experiences.

 ![](images/3D-Object-Manipulation-720px.jpg)<br>